 30 Day Programs

-While 30 days is on the shorter end of treatment, it is a good starting point that allows patients to clear their mind and body from addiction.
-It’s ideal for those who cannot commit to longer stays in treatment either because of financial, family or work obligations.
+While 30 days is on the shorter end of treatment, it is a good starting point that allows patients to clear their minds and body from addiction.
+It’s ideal for those who cannot commit to longer stays in treatment either because of financial, family, or work obligations.

 Thirty days in treatment is also more affordable than other options.